BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 In contrast, in 2012 the mean energy efficiency of supercomputers with accelerators was 900 MFlops/Watt and reached 5.9 GFlops/Watt in 2018, growing non-linearly by 750 MFlops/Watt per year.
 The efficiency of systems using accelerators is improving faster than supercomputers which rely on homogeneous CPU architectures.

-Similar efficiencies have also been shown in the most energy efficient supercomputing list -- the Green500.
-From June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt [@feldman_2017].
+Similar efficiencies have also been shown in the most energy efficient supercomputing list -- the Green500 -- where from June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt [@feldman_2017].
 For many systems, this was made possible by highly energy-efficient Nvidia Tesla P100 GPUs.
 In addition to GPUs, future HPC architectures are also likely to include nodes with FPGA, DSP, ASIC and MIC components.
 A single node may be heterogeneous, containing multiple different computing devices; moreover, an HPC system may offer nodes of different types.